-Ensure that the mixed epoxy adhesive is applied to the substrate before the pot life has expired (10 -
+Ensure that the mixed epoxy adhesive is applied to the substrate before the pot life has expired ambient temperature).

-30 minutes depending on the ambient temperature).

-20. Apply Epoxy Adhesive to Faces of FP Legs and Concrete
+19: Apply Epoxy Adhesive to Faces of FP Legs and Concrete

 Apply a thin coat (no more than 1/16-inch thick) to both joint faces to a depth of 6-inches (150mm) - be sure to extend epoxy between parapet or split column faces of transitions to upturns.